 These heritage sites are also part of the most recent endeavor to protect this corner of Lake Ontario.

-The proposed sanctuary would celebrate the area’s unique marine history and provide a national stage for promoting tourism and recreation, spurring economic development and enriching the quality of life for citizens across the entire region.
+The sanctuary celebrates the area’s unique marine history and provide a national stage for promoting tourism and recreation, spurring economic development and enriching the quality of life for citizens across the entire region.

-Now at the final stage of the process, designation is expected in 2024.
-At that point, the proposed Lake Ontario National Marine Sanctuary would be the third such sanctuary on the Great Lakes and the 16th overall in the United States.
+Designated in 2024, the Lake Ontario National Marine Sanctuary is the third such sanctuary on the Great Lakes and the 16th overall in the United States.